 Friday Partly cloudy.
 Medium (50%) chance of showers, most likely in the afternoon and evening.
 The chance of a thunderstorm.
 Winds S/SE 20 to 30 km/h tending E/SE 15 to 20 km/h during the day.

-Friday Sunny day.
-The chance of a thunderstorm in the southeast in the afternoon and evening.
-Winds N/NE 15 to 20 km/h tending E/NE 15 to 25 km/h during the day then becoming light during the evening.
+Saturday Partly cloudy.
+Medium (60%) chance of showers.
+The chance of a thunderstorm in the afternoon and evening.
+Winds E/SE 15 to 25 km/h tending E/NE during the evening.